tianocore/edk2-pytool-extensions/docs/user/features/extdep.md

 environment to use a defined version by setting `NUGET_PATH` to the folder containing the NuGet.exe that should be used.

+For enviroments with restricted network access it's possible to override dependencies' sources with a single local mirror by setting the value of the `NUGET_PKG_SOURCE` env variable to the mirror's location.

 ### Web Dependency

 Web dependency is used to describe a dependency on an asset that can be